1 September 2015

 Holy and gracious God you protect and support those who respect you, contemplate you and dedicate their lives to your service.
 Help us take tiny moments today before we act or make a decision to consider whether this in line with your statutes and commandments so that we may also be like trees with good soil and bear fruit for you all our days through Jesus Christ your Son our Lord and the power of your Holy Spirit in our hearts.
 Amen.

 People who say that faith in God is pointless surround the psalmist.
 Yet the psalmist prays and the prayers are answered; sleeps and is sustained by God.
 There is no fear and the psalmist leaves any reprisals to God.

 The psalmist begins by acknowledging God’s grace and comfort in the past and asks for prayers to be answered.
 The psalmist guides us: when we are upset, we are not to do the wrong thing but take time, ponder what is going on, put aside our self and put our trust in God.
-If we want a sign from God, the psalmist recounts that through prayer and right sacrifice the happiness and peace experienced are the real signs of God’s presence.
+If we want a sign from God, the psalmist recounts that through prayer, right sacrifice and putting our trust in God, the happiness and peace experienced are the real signs of God’s presence.

 Collect for Evening Prayer

 |Moon on Lake Mulwala|